Nerfan/Challonge-Elo/README.md

 ## Additional Configuration

-The `DEFAULT_ELO` variable in readTourney.py can be adjusted as you wish in order to change the starting elo for new players.
+The `DEFAULT_ELO` variable in `readTourney.py` can be adjusted as you wish in order to change the starting elo for new players.

+If `IGNOREGAMES` is set to `True` in `player.py`, then all set scores are treated the same (i.e. a 3-2 win is the same as a 3-0 win).

 The function calculateWin in player.py can be changed as you like.
 For example, you can change the k value to have a larger fluctuation in elos following a match.
 The entire formula could be changed, though it must still take arguments for elos befrore calculations and must return a tuple of the resulting elos.
+THIS IS NO LONGER ACCURATE BUT I NEED TO REWRITE IT

 If you do not wish for elos to be displayed or saved, comment out the respective line at the end of readTourney.py.